EdilsonJunior-2/pokedex-flutter/README.md

   Well, you probably saw two black buttons named "unkown" and "shadow" and asked yourself "What are these types?".
 Well, i don't know too, sorry ;-;
   <br />
-  Ok, trying to explain: these two extra types are from PokeAPI so they appear for now.
+  Ok, trying to explain: these two extra types are from PokeAPI so they appear for now, but they don't exist really in the game and i really don't no why they appear in the database.
 I pretend to treat it in the future, and you can click [here](#more-to-come) so see this and another future updates.

   ### The pokemon abilities